 Beat together the sweetened condensed milk with the cold water.
 Add the pudding mix and beat some more.
 Cover with plastic, transfer to the fridge, and allow to set up for at least four hours, though overnight is even better.

 Once the pudding is set, beat the heavy whipping cream and vanilla until you have stiff peaks.
-Fold approximately 2 cups-worth (of the cream pre-whipping) into the pudding, reserving the remaining cup or so for dolloping, or decorating.
+Fold approximately 2 cups of the cream, whipped (or, if you used 3 cups of cream, then 2/3 of the whipped cream) into the pudding, reserving the remaining cup or so for dolloping, or decorating.